Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Remember to clean your Moka pot after every use to prolong its life span.

-Using filtered water instead of hard tap water also helps minimize scaling and extends intervals between descaling sessions using vinegar or apple cider vinegar solutions.
+Using filtered water instead of hard tap water also helps minimize scaling and extends intervals between descaling sessions.
+Vinegar or apple cider vinegar solutions can also be used.

 2. Replacing Worn Gaskets And Seals